SmartBear/virtserver-helm/README.md

 `helm upgrade virtserver . -f values.yaml`

-This usually makes your VirtServer unavailable for a minute and any Virts not configured to autostart will need to be manually started again.
+This usually makes your VirtServer unavailable for a minute and any virtual services not configured to autostart will need to be manually started again.

 ### Uninstalling